 John Achorn is an actor, director and teacher.
 He has specialized in the commedia dell’Arte for over 40 years.
 He studied under the late Carlo Mazzone-Clementi, with whom he helped found the noted Dell’Arte School in Humboldt County, where he has returned several times over the years to teach commedia.
 As a Visiting Assistant Professor, Mr. Achorn has taught acting and directed productions at The University of Redlands, UCLA, USC, UC San Diego, UC Riverside, UC Santa Cruz and The American Academy of Dramatic Arts.
 He has presented film discussions of seminal comedy movies in conjunction with his commedia instruction, with an emphasis on silent clowns/comics, the early talkie pioneers and screwball comedies.
 In his course on the History of Comedy at Emeritus College, he has examined British film comedy, the screwball comedy tradition, and the rise and development of the TV Sitcom.
 He currently teaches Shakespeare, American Novel and History of Comedy at Santa Monica Emeritus College.
 Mr. Achorn also is involved with the Virginia Avenue Project where he teaches at-risk teens Creative Dramatics.
 He has recently translated and adapted the play A Sensible Girl by Jean de Palaprat (1692), and is working on a documentary on Carlo-Mazzone-Clementi.

-Josh Small is currently CFO of Annapurna Pictures.
-He is an entertainment and media executive with a diverse array of experience advising in all aspects of entertainment business strategy, with a particular focus in business plan development, capital structuring, deal analysis and negotiation, risk analysis, film performance analysis, and emerging business models.
-Previously he was COO of TopLine Game Labs, VP at Canon Media Partners and an associate at JP Morgan Entertainment Advisors.
+James Pong is currently CFO of Annapurna Pictures.
+He is a media and entertainment executive with a diverse array of experience advising in all aspects of entertainment business strategy, with a particular focus in business plan development, capital management, deal analysis and negotiation, risk analysis, and emerging business models.
+Previously he was with Sony Pictures Entertainment and he began his career in investment banking and strategic consulting.